top of page

 Start to finish along the assembly line:

-1. whip clay and water at high speeds to create a thin slip
+1. whip clay and water at high speeds into a thin slip

 2. toss straw into a tumbler with a thin clay slip